tlswg/dtls13-spec/draft-ietf-tls-dtls13.md

 understanding of the constraints imposed on a specific usage of DTLS.

+# Implementation Pitfalls

+In addition to the aspects of TLS that have been a source of interoperability and security problems (Section C.3 of {{TLS13}}), DTLS presents a few new potential sources of issues, noted here.

+- Do you correctly handle messages received from multiple epochs during a key transition?
+This includes locating the correct key as well as performing replay detection, if enabled.

+- Do you retransmit handshake messages that are not (implicitly or explicitly) acknowledged ({{timeout-and-retransmission}})?

+- Do you correctly handle handshake message fragments received out of order, including receiving fragments of subsequent handshake messages?

+- Do you limit how much data you send to a peer before its address is validated?

+- Do you verify that the explicit record length is contained within the datagram in which it is contained?

 # History

 RFC EDITOR: PLEASE REMOVE THE THIS SECTION